dakkusingh/search_api_elasticsearch_attachments/README.md

 composer require drupal/search_api_elasticsearch_attachments
 ```

-## Elasticsearch Connector module (Alpha 1) compatibility.
+## Elasticsearch Connector module (5.x) compatibility.
-Alpha 1 version of Elasticsearch Connector module requires a number of patches.
+8.x-5.0-alpha3 version of Elasticsearch Connector module requires a number of patches.
-If you are using Alpha 1, please use 8.x-6.0-alpha1 of
+If you are using 5.x, please use 8.x-5.x-dev of
 *search_api_elasticsearch_attachments* module.

 This will auto install the *search_api_elasticsearch_attachments* module
 and also install the *elasticsearch_connector* module

-There are a number of patches required to elasticsearch_connector module
+There are a number of patches required to elasticsearch_connector module.
-(Alpha 1 only).
 These are applied automatically by composer.
 Sit back and let composer do the hard work for you.
 Patches that will
 get auto applied by composer:
 * Issue #2918138 by dakku: Support for alterParams()